 5.1 It is the role of a named school governor with responsibility for religious education and collective worship to monitor the policy and practice of collective worship.
-The governor concerned liaises with the Head of School before reporting to the governors on religious education and collective worship and supports the school with all issues relating to SIAMS.
+The governor concerned liaises with the Headteacher before reporting to the governors on religious education and collective worship and supports the school with all issues relating to SIAMS.